LucasDpaulo/LucasDpaulo/README.md

 ###

 <p align="left">Hey!
 I'm Lucas.
 Thanks for dropping by.
 I love the world of open source, Linux, and I'm constantly pushing to level up my skills.
-I treat this GitHub as my digital garden-growing my skills in public and connecting with the community.<br><br>Previously, I had the chance to collaborate with my team Gnomon on some cool map for universities<br> solutions.</p>
+I treat this GitHub as my digital garden-growing my skills in public and connecting with the community.<br><br>Previously, I had the chance to collaborate with my team Gnomon on some cool map for universities<br> solutions.
+Project link: https://white-gate-478903-h3.web.app/</p>

 ###